A Grant Program Supporting Cross-Sector Work Through The Arts

 About Colorado Creative Industries

-The Hemera Foundation, established in 2007, is a Boulder based charitable organization.
-The Hemera Foundation supports innovative organizations and initiatives that foster basic human goodness in individuals and society.
+Established in 2007, Hemera Foundation is a Boulder based charitable organization.
+Hemera Foundation supports innovative organizations and initiatives that foster basic human goodness in individuals and society.